Recent Projects and Articles

-Rich has written (and cartooned for) dozens of articles, book reviews, and interviews in a range of publications, such as Natural History magazine, Leviathan, Hemingway Review, Island Journal, Living Bird, and Ocean Navigator.
-He's a regular contributor to Sea History and Maine Boats, Homes, and Harbors.
+Rich has written (and cartooned for) dozens of articles, book reviews, and interviews in a range of publications, such as Natural History, Hakai, Oceanus, Leviathan, Hemingway Review, Island Journal, Living Bird, and Ocean Navigator.
+He's a regular contributor to Sea History magazine.

-Quarterly column "Animals in Sea History" for Sea History magazine include titles such as "Brown Pelican," "Paper Nautilus," "Swordfish Art," and "Dana Octopus Squid."
+Quarterly column "Animals in Sea History" for Sea History magazine includes titles such as "Brown Pelican," "Paper Nautilus," "Swordfish Art," and "Dana Octopus Squid."

-Forthcoming 2021: "Ocean" in A Companion to Herman Melville, new edition, eds.
+July 2022: "Ocean" in A New Companion to Herman Melville, eds.
 Wyn Kelley and Christopher Oghe (Wiley)

 August 2021: co-authored with David Anderson, "Diverse Voices from our Maritime Past: Exploring the value of historical observations by mariners of color," Oceanus magazine, 19 August.